dlinssen/sunbather/wiki/FAQ.md

 ## How do I calculate the transmission spectrum?

 Create the Parker wind profile with `construct_parker.py` and simulate it with _Cloudy_ with `convergeT_parker.py` while making sure you specify for which species you want to save output with the `-save_sp` argument (if unsure, just pass `-save_sp all`).
-Then, load the _Cloudy_ output in your Python script with the `tools.Sim` class (see FAQ below), and use the `RT.FinFout_1D()` function to make the transit spectrum.
-At minimum, `RT.FinFout_1D()` expects the `Sim` object, a wavelength array, and a list of species for which to calculate the spectrum.
+Then, load the _Cloudy_ output in your Python script with the `tools.Sim` class (see FAQ below), and use the `RT.FinFout()` function to make the transit spectrum.
+At minimum, `RT.FinFout()` expects the `Sim` object, a wavelength array, and a list of species for which to calculate the spectrum.
 See the _sunbather/examples/fit_helium.ipynb_ notebook for an example.

 ## How do I simulate one planet with different stellar SEDs?